bakzonehey/create-your-own-adventure/english/wake-up/vigilante/drugged/drugged.md

 "She wears our emblem!
 For fxxk sake!
 And all she did was to get herself captured and stripped half naked!
 Give us the bad names..."

-"She wears a leotard, she is half naked before being stripped..."
+"She wears a leotard, she is half naked before being stripped...
+By the way did you notice?
+She's never completely naked, they always leave her with the leotard..."

 "How can she sleep like there is not a care in the world, while in reality she's captured by dangerous criminals?"